 Heirloom tomatoes grow very well in raised beds and large containers.
 They can also be grown straight in the ground outdoors and even indoors using hydroponic gardening systems (such as AeroGarden Heirloom Tomatoes).

 Almost all heirloom tomato plants are indeterminate tomatoes (with the exception of a few dwarf types like Tiny Tim Tomatoes).
-Indeterminate tomato plants tend to grow very long vines that set tomatoes along the vine as they grow.
+An Indeterminate tomato plant will tend to grow very long vines that set tomatoes along the vine as they grow.
 It is not uncommon for vines to grow 6′-10′ long on mature plants.
 These huge heirloom plants require a proper tomato cage or at least a tomato stake (or 3) if the plants are to produce good yields for harvest.

-How to plant heirloom tomatoes?
+How to plant heirloom tomatoes

 Heirloom tomatoes are just as easy to plant as modern hybrid tomato plants.
-Most beginner gardeners buy baby seedling plants, but you can also grow your own heirloom tomato plants from seeds (see instructions further on in this article).
+Most beginner gardeners buy baby seedling plants, but you can also grow your own heirloom plants from tomato seeds (see instructions further on in this article).
 Tomato plants can be planted in a raised garden bed, large pot/container, or straight in the ground.